nfs-finder/io2019/README.md

 During group travels, when user wants to share information about the group members' localization the app provides him with it.

-**3. Finding friends localization.**
+**3. Finding friends location.**
-In social model user can see the localization of his friends.
+In social model user can see the location of his friends.

 **4. Finding jogging partners.**
 When user wants to jog with nearby users the app finds them and provides the route for run.